If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 It’s also a lot of fun to put together and write about.
 (Sure beats another post about tips to improve your resume 🙂.

-You may be thinking, eyeballs is one thing, but will this lead to customers and long term value?
+You may be thinking, viral content marketing is one thing, but will this lead to customers and long term value?

 In my experience, the answer to this question is yes.
 You just never know who is a Game of Thrones fanatic or loves The Amazing Race or really any other pop culture phenomenon.
 It’s likely that there is an overlap between followers of those shows and your customer-base.
 This is an effective way to get your brand in front of thousands of people very quickly and completely for free.

 I’d love to hear your thoughts or questions.
-I’m also happy to help brainstorm ideas for how you might be able to use this method with your own niche.
+I’m also happy to help brainstorm ideas for how you might be able to use this method to create viral posts in your own niche.

 Also, I want to give a big thank you to Brian Dean from Backlinko for his helpful advice and review of this post.